Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Long-Term Memory

 \textbf{Heuristic Retrieval Criteria}.
-Except for leveraging the cosine similarity, RETRO \cite{borgeaud2022improving} retrieves from the BERT-embedded KV memory bank through \textit{k}NN search based on $L_2$ distance.
-Also based on \textit{k}NN search, Unlimiformer \cite{bertsch2023unlimiformer} designs a general approach for any existing pretrained encoder-decoder transformer to index unlimited input sequences for the decoder to retrieve its top-$k$ keys to apply cross-attention.
-In contrast, SiliconFriend \cite{zhong2023memorybank} proposes an enhanced \textit{Memory Bank} mechanism to keep tracking the long-chat history with the user and provide specialized responses, consisting of dialogue logging with timestamps, events distillation into a high-level summary, awareness of user’s personality portrait and memory refreshment with a rate of forgetting.
-Similar to this text-based memory, RecurrentGPT \cite{zhou2023recurrentgpt} enables recurrent prompting and defines the recurrent computation graph with ChatGPT \cite{openai-blog-chatgpt} by simulating the Long Short-Term Memory mechanism in LSTM \cite{yu2019review}.
-Moreover, RecallM \cite{kynoch2023recallm} organizes and updates the memory as a dynamic concept-aware knowledge graph to improve more complex continual learning and temporal reasoning of the knowledge during chat.
-Inspired by the \textit{Davidsonian semantics} \cite{davidson1967logical}, Ret-LLM \cite{modarressi2023ret} stores and retrieves knowledge from the memory bank in the form of triplets like $\langle A,B,R \rangle$ which means \textit{"A and B have a relationship of R"}, as a general read-write memory unit and employs fine-tuned Alpaca \cite{taori2023alpaca} to treat memory read/write as text-based API calls.
+Except for cosine similarity, RETRO~\cite{borgeaud2022improving} retrieves from the BERT-embedded KV memory bank via $k$NN search based on $L_2$ distance.
+Similarly utilizing $k$NN search, Unlimiformer~\cite{bertsch2023unlimiformer} enables any existing pretrained encoder-decoder transformer to index unlimited input sequences for decoder retrieval of top-$k$ keys for cross-attention.
+In contrast, SiliconFriend~\cite{zhong2023memorybank} proposes the \textit{Memory Bank} mechanism for tracking long-chat history, providing specialized responses through dialogue logging, event distillation, user personality awareness, and memory refreshment.
+RecurrentGPT~\cite{zhou2023recurrentgpt} facilitates recurrent prompting and defines the recurrent computation graph with ChatGPT by simulating long-/short-term memory mechanism in LSTM~\cite{yu2019review}.
+Moreover, RecallM~\cite{kynoch2023recallm} organizes and updates memory as a dynamic concept-aware knowledge graph for improved continual learning and temporal reasoning during chat.
+Inspired by \textit{Davidsonian semantics}~\cite{davidson1967logical}, Ret-LLM~\cite{modarressi2023ret} stores/writes and retrieves/reads knowledge as triplets $\langle A,B,R \rangle$ (each means "A and B have a relationship of R"), utilizing finetuned Alpaca~\cite{taori2023alpaca} to follow the instructions in memory read/write operations.
+Inspired by traditional operating systems, MemGPT~\cite{packer2024memgpt} implements a hierarchical memory management system, swapping contexts between "main memory" in the chat history and "disk storage" in the bank via function calls.